mohammadshayk/movie_applicaation/README.md

 This is a movie information web-app like IMDb.
 The node modules file has been excluded from this repository because of its size.

-• Fetched the API from omdbapi and created a .env file for the key
+• Fetched the API from omdbapi.com and created a .env file for the key

 • Gathered the information in json form and represented it in React